 I buy vintage games whenever I can.
 Especially if there are missing pieces.
 Then I can get them at a really good price and I don’t feel bad cutting them up or gluing them together.

-So I have a huge collection of cards with letter and number on them.
+So I have a huge collection of cards with letters and numbers on them.
 I make these banners for almost every occasion, usually stringing them on some seam binding or vintage ribbon.

 For this one I used up some of my lace collection, too.

-No tutorial needed.
+There is really no need for a tutorial for this project.
 I just punched holes in the cards and tied them together with pieces of lace, trimming when I needed to.

-It looks really good on my St. Patrick’s Day tree but I haven’t taken a picture of it yet.
-Hopefully I’ll get that done before the holiday is over.
+This garland looks really good on my St. Patrick’s Day tree but I haven’t taken a picture of it yet.
+Hopefully, I’ll get that done before the holiday is over.

-If you enjoyed making this vintage playing card garland, check out these projects:
+If you enjoyed making this vintage playing card garland, check out these DIY garlands:

 ‘Til the next project,